apideck-libraries/portman/examples/testsuite-fuzzing-tests/readme.md

 - **requiredFields (Boolean)** : Removes the properties & values from the request query parameters that are marked as "required" in OpenAPI.
 - **minimumNumberFields (Boolean)** : Changes the values of the numeric fields to a lower value than the defined "minimum" property in the OpenAPI document.
-- **maximumNumberFields (Boolean)** :  Changes the value of the numeric fields to a lower value than the defined "maximum" property in the OpenAPI document.
+- **maximumNumberFields (Boolean)** :  Changes the value of the numeric fields to a higher value than the defined "maximum" property in the OpenAPI document.
 - **minLengthFields (Boolean)** : Changes the length of the value to a lower length than the defined "minLength" property in the OpenAPI document.
 - **maxLengthFields (Boolean)** : Changes the length of the value to a higher length than the defined "maxLength" property in the OpenAPI document.